 Recruiting and retaining caregivers has long been among the top challenges facing homecare providers.
 With caregiver turnover rising to 79.2% according to the 2024 Activated Insights Benchmarking Report, successfully hiring caregivers in these historic, fast-changing times requires a different set of tools and techniques.

-We’ve outlined some trusted tips to help agencies get star caregivers on board as we enter the “new normal” that is the post-pandemic world.
+We’ve outlined some trusted tips to help agencies get star caregivers on board and keep them for the long haul.

 This might sound obvious, but it is easier said than done.
 During a caregiver shortage when you may be desperate to get more heads on staff, it can be tempting to fill positions with anyone who can pass a background check.
 Unfortunately, this approach will hurt you in the long run.
 Did you know that the average caregiver costs $2,600 to replace?